Aurora, Ohio: Culture

 Parts of central Aurora have been designated the Aurora Center Historic District.
 The historic district was listed on the National Register of Historic Places in 1974.

 The city has several private country clubs, including Club Walden and Barrington Golf Club.
 In addition, it was home to the historic Aurora Golf and Country Club.
 In 1924, Bert Way designed the championship golf course.
 The course wound through 220 acres of spectacularly crafted landscape, with the Chagrin River flowing through a majority of the holes.
 It was constructed in natural rolling terrain, with the Aurora branch of the Chagrin River being a significant feature.
 In 1967, 1969, and 1970, the club hosted the Cleveland Open.
 Arnold Palmer once battled the course while competing in this PGA event; Arnold Palmer, along with Bruce Devlin, Charlie Coody, Gary Trivisonno, and Tom Laubacher, held the course record of 64.
 After 88 years, in 2012, Aurora Golf and Country Club shuttered its doors.
 The former course has now been converted into the Paddock River Preserve.

 In 2008, the Aurora High School Greenmen, won the Division III State Championship in football.
 In 2016, Aurora Robotics Team TBD won the FIRST Tech Challenge FIRST Championship in St. Louis.

-Various recreational facilities operated on the site of Geauga Lake continuously since before 1887.
-The Big Dipper roller coaster operated for 82 years at the site.
+Various recreational facilities operated around Geauga Lake continuously since before 1887, which straddles Aurora's northern boundary with Bainbridge Township.
+An amusement park, later also called Geauga Lake, developed mainly on the Bainbridge side of the lake.
+It included the Big Dipper roller coaster, originally known as The Clipper, which opened in 1925 and operated for 82 years at the site.
+In 1970, SeaWorld Ohio opened mainly on the Aurora side of the lake and operated until 2001, when the site was purchased by Six Flags and combined with the amusement park to create Six Flags Worlds of Adventure.
+Later, the combined park was sold to Cedar Fair and reverted to the Geauga Lake name and a new water park was built on the site of the former SeaWorld Ohio.
 The Geauga Lake amusement park permanently closed in 2007, but the Wildwater Kingdom waterpark attached to the site continued to operate until 2016.
-Geauga Lake historically was also the second location for the SeaWorld chain of marine mammal parks, which opened on the opposite side of the lake from the amusement park in 1970 and was home to the killer whale (orca) show known as Shamu.